alexander-hm/CS61_Database_Project/Database_Implementation.md

 FROM etfs;
 ```

 This method ensures that data from the larger table is extracted and organized into smaller, more focused tables which aids in more efficient querying and data management.
-Additionally, the new region table automatically indexes new regions entered into the table to create a unique `region_id` for each.
-Later post import decompositions were more complex, such as the `general` table:
+Additionally, the new table automatically indexes new columns entered into the table to create a unique `id` for each.
+Following post-import decompositions were more complex, such as the `general` table.
+These decompositions/insertions required joining the table with the previous tables to match the correct id for each `region, currency, family, etc.` object.
+Additionally, the `DECIMAL` fields had to be cast because the original data was of the type `TEXT`.

 ```sql
 INSERT INTO general (fund_symbol, region_id, fund_short_name, fund_long_name, currency_id, category_id, family_id, exchange_id, total_net_assets, investment_strategy, fund_yield, inception_date, annual_holdings_turnover, investment_type_id, size_id)